malike/spring-boot-tdd/README.md

 Using TDD to build a sample spring boot app.

+Read all about this project on my [blog](http://malike.github.io/Why-TDD-and-How-To/).

+It uses :

  1.[Fluentlenium](http://fluentlenium.org/docs/).
 _"FluentLenium helps you writing readable, reusable, reliable and resilient UI functional tests for the browser."_